Transition to GST

 - The goods or inputs should be used for making taxable supplies.

-- He should eligible to receive benefits under input tax credit on the inputs.
+- He should eligible to receive benefits under the input tax credit the inputs.

 - There should be an invoice evidencing the payment of duty under the previous regime.